RasaHQ/NLU-training-data/banking/README.md

-# Training data for intent:mood
+# Training data for intents related to banking
 This category is for intents that can be used to train bots for personal and business banking such as currencies, account summaries, transactions etc.

 ## List of intents in this category: